trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 9. Set `scale application deployment` back to normal: `kubectl scale deployment --replicas=1 name-of-deployment`

 ### 2.3.
 Recovery procedure after Ceph cluster failure
-Ceph has no single point-of-failure, and can service requests for data in a “degraded” mode.
-Ceph is generally self-reparing however, when problems persist, monitoring OSDs and placement groups will help you identify the problem.
+Ceph has no single point-of-failure and can service requests for data in a “degraded” mode.
+Ceph is generally self-reparing.
+However, when problems persist, monitoring OSDs, and placement groups will help you identify the problem.

-Please refer to [Ceph documentation](http://docs.ceph.com/docs/jewel/cephfs/disaster-recovery/) for disaster recovery scenarios.
+Refer to [Ceph documentation](http://docs.ceph.com/docs/jewel/cephfs/disaster-recovery/) for disaster recovery scenarios.

 ### 2.4.
 Safe stop and start procedure